 SHIPMENT SCHEDULE AND TRANSPORTATION PRICE

-Based upon execution of an Agreement in Principle and receipt of a reservation fee by February 28, 2001, the following shipment dates are offered subject to prior sale: Units # 25, 26, 27 Ready to Ship 30 Nov 01. to 31 Jan.
-2002 Units # 28, 29, 30 Ready to Ship 1 Dec.
+Based upon execution of an Agreement in Principle and receipt of a reservation fee by February 28, 2001, the following shipment dates are offered subject to prior sale: Units # 25, 26, 27, 28 Ready to Ship 1 Dec.
 01 to 28 Feb.
 2002 If a wire transfer for the 5% reservation fee is received by GE before the end of business on February 28, 2001 the shipment dates promised above are assured.
 To facilitate manufacturing, GE at its option, may build and title transfer Units up to 90 days earlier than the schedule above without acceleration of payment by Enron.

 GE Aero Energy Products can provide insured transportation to the jobsite.
 The price will be the actual cost incurred plus 7% if a purchase commitment for transportation is received by GE from Enron at least 90 days before the scheduled commencement of transportation.
 The price will be the actual cost incurred plus 15% if a purchase commitment for transportation is received by GE from Enron less than 90 days before the scheduled commencement of transportation.